ddemott/SoftwareInstaller/README.md

 - Search Winget repositories for new software packages
 - Search GitHub repositories for open-source tools
 - **Automatic addition** to appropriate categories with guided category selection
-- **Smart search results** - finds MemTest86, CrystalDiskInfo, Steam, Double Commander, and thousands more
+- **Smart search results** - finds MemTest86, Steam, Double Commander, and thousands more
 - **No manual JSON editing required** - everything is handled through the interface
 - UTF-8 encoding support for international characters